How to Find a Healthy Spiritual Teacher

 I’ve written a little about the challenges of commercialized spirituality in the previous post.
-This post discusses how to find an effective spiritual coach/guide, and how to discern who is “healthy help”.
+This post discusses how to find effective spiritual teachers and discern who is “healthy help”.

-3. Spiritual maturity matters.
-Spiritual and wellness development is a long-term process that requires a lot of individual time alone, a lot of inner work, a lot of meditation, introspection, learning, and self-mastery.
-People may be spiritually inclined or have undergone an awakening, but just because an individual went through an awakening or consumes a lot of spiritual books and retreats does not mean they did the inner work.
-Just like any work, there are various levels of quality of work.
+Spiritual maturity matters.
+Spiritual development is a long-term process that requires a lot of individual time alone, a lot of inner work, a lot of meditation, introspection, learning, and self-mastery.
+People may be spiritually inclined or have undergone an awakening, but just because an individual went through an awakening or consumes a lot of spiritual books and content does not mean they also did the inner work.
+Just like any work, there are various levels of quality of work and level of mastery.
 You want someone who is disciplined and has achieved some level of mastery before they even consider helping others.
-Helping others should not about their ego, their career, them making money, or proving anything…they should do it because it is a part of their soul purpose.
-Not all spiritual or awakened individuals are called to coach, teach or guide…they may express their spirituality in other ways.
-So remember, not everyone is cut out to teach, guide or coach, and not everyone is ready to do so.
-Even if they have a massive following…trust your gut.
+Helping others should not be about their ego, their career, their business, them making money, or proving anything to anyone.
+If it is a natural and genuine calling, they will just do it from a place of inner peace, joy, and contentment.
+Sure those other things can follow, but it will not be the main priority or focus.

 When looking at someone’s profile and content, notice where their priorities lie and what the underlying messages are.
 Does it feel ego-centric?
 Does it seem vague with a lot of over-promising?
-Or do they seem to have a reoccurring message or agenda that feels off?
+Does it seem to tout the same generic spiritual messages?
 Is it about them getting something, or they want something from you?
 Do they prioritize followings, fandom, validation?
 Does money seem to be front and center?
-Does their persona feel natural and genuine or forced?
-How do you feel when in their realm?
+Does their persona feel natural and genuine or forced and staged?
+How do you feel when in their presence?

-If truth, trust, honesty, patience and boundaries feel like a priority to them, rather than fame, money and external perception, then they are communicating from the soul.
+If truth, trust, honesty, patience and safe boundaries feel like a priority to them, rather than fame, money and external perception, then they are sharing from a genuine place.
 Notice if they enjoy teaching and sharing — do you sense that it lights them up?
 Or does it feel like they’re in it for the money or have other motivations and agendas?
-A person who still makes decisions largely from the ego has not properly developed far enough in their journey to guide others.
+A person who still makes decisions largely from the ego has not properly developed far enough in their journey to support others.
 Ultimately, it is important to be aware of what feels right and healthily helpful for you.

-Here are some tips and things to consider to help you discern who can be a mature and responsible coach and guide for you:
+Here are some tips and things to consider to help you discern who can be a mature and responsible teacher to you:

-They do this work because it is a call from their soul’s purpose and development.
+They do this work because it is a natural calling from their soul.

 They act from their soul not their ego.
 They are uninterested in superficiality and validation which allows them to maintain a clear and unbiased mind.
 They have a strong sense of self without the need to prove.

-They are in charge of themselves and demonstrate a commitment to self-care before they attend to others.
+They are responsible individuals.
+In charge of themselves and demonstrate a commitment to self-care before they attend to others.

-They must meditate regularly (even if they are not a meditation teacher) and practice good energetic hygiene.
+They meditate regularly (even if they are not a meditation teacher) and practice good energetic hygiene.

 They are at peace with themselves and generally are in balance in their lives—personally and professionally.